 Another area we have developed is a reporting tool for identifying potential 'future risks' and their proximity, i.e. when is the risk most likely to happen and also when will it cease or become a risk.
 The spider diagram below shows the areas we are monitoring as 'future risks' with areas towards the centre more likely to happen.
 This is a dynamic document and will be reviewed for each meeting.
 As risks move towards the centre we will initiate a deep dive review into the risk, considering the likelihood and impact.
-For this reporting period there are no significant movement in any of the future risks.
-The only area of note is the work on the Emergency Services Network with an update paper on assurance and strategic direction that was presented at the November Board meeting.
-This future risk continues to be closely monitored.
+For this reporting period we have included 2 new areas as potential risks.
+Firstly, the service impact on the reduction in the working week and also risks around sustainability of Services in NHS Boards impacting on our service provision.
+We have organised a workshop to carry out a deep dive analysis of the reduction in the working week and following this the newly created risk will be escalated to the Corporate Risk Register.
+We will continue to monitor the impact of sustainability of services.